 UK Small Press

 I also edited Fast Fiction magazine from 1984 onwards (taking over that role from Phil Elliott); and ran the Fast Fiction mail order / distribution service 1987-1990, taking over that role from Paul Gravett.
 You can see a set of Fast Fiction covers here.
 You can browse galleries of small press covers here.

 About my work

-I am the creator of characters such as Windy Wilberforce, Primitif, Henrietta La Folle, Ramollo, Drake Ullingsworth, Vladimir the Medico, and numerous peculiar short stories, fables, and poetic comics.
+I am the creator of characters such as Windy Wilberforce, Primitif, Henrietta La Folle, Ramollo, Illegal Batman, Drake Ullingsworth, Vladimir the Medico, and numerous peculiar short stories, fables, and poetic comics.
 My comics are highly personal and idiosyncratic, created largely for my own enjoyment and to give full expression to my interior worlds and imagination.
 All of my characters are real to me, and their adventures have guided me throughout my life.

 Most of my comics were self-published, but my work has also appeared in Escape Magazine, Knockabout Comics, Fox Comics in Australia, Sortez La Chienne in France, and Honk! in the USA.

 “Ed really is one of the GREAT cartoonists of all time.
 Deserves to be high in everyone’s canon.” – DYLAN HORROCKS, Hicksville